Model-agnostic super-resolution in high dimensions: Introduction

-For our positive result for heavy hitter distance recovery (\Cref{thm:De-distance-upper}), we will again construct a suitable mollifier $p$ (also referred to as a ``bump function'').
-Qualitatively, $p(\cdot) $ will have three properties: \begin{itemize} \item $p (x) \in [0,1]$ for all $x \in \mathbb{T}^d$; \item $ p(0^d)=1$ and $p(x)$ remains close to $1$ when $\dtor(x,0^d)$ is small; and \item $p(x)$ is close to $0$ when $\dtor(x,0^d)$ is large. \end{itemize}
+We refer the reader to~\cite{Rudin:FA:91} for a detailed account of mollifiers and their properties.
+The key challenge is to balance spatial localization (captured by $\eta$) with bandlimit (the smallest $T$ for which $\wh{p}(\ell) = 0$ whenever $\|\ell\|_\infty > T$).
+For our purposes, we construct a mollifier $p$ with the following qualitative properties: \begin{itemize} \item $p (x) \in [0,1]$ for all $x \in \mathbb{T}^d$; \item $ p(0^d)=1$ and $p(x)$ remains close to $1$ when $\dtor(x,0^d)$ is small; and \item $p(x)$ is close to $0$ when $\dtor(x,0^d)$ is large. \end{itemize} Such a function acts as a smooth indicator of a small neighborhood, allowing us to detect regions where the distribution has significant mass.

-We defer the precise technical construction to later sections, but note that we are now content with a weaker guarantee than that achieved by Jackson's kernel $J_{d,n}$ used in the proof of \Cref{thm:multi-dim-Wass-ub}.
-In particular, if we view $p(\cdot)$ as a probability distribution (after suitable normalization), then for $\bx \sim p$ it may be the case that $\mathbf{E}[\dtor(\bx, 0^d)]$ is large; hence such a $p$ would not suffice for Wasserstein recovery.
-Nevertheless, this weaker mollifier turns out to be entirely adequate for recovery in heavy-hitter distance.
+A key point is that heavy hitter recovery only requires a weak form of localization, especially in contrast to Wasserstein distance recovery.
+In particular, even after normalization, if $\bx \sim p$ it may be the case that $\Ex[\dtor(\bx,0^d)]$ is relatively large; hence such a $p$ would not suffice for Wasserstein distance recovery.
+Nevertheless, this weaker form of localization is sufficient for heavy hitter recovery, as it still enables us to reliably identify regions where the signal places significant mass.

-In \Cref{lem:bump}, we construct such a mollifier $p$ using tools from approximation theory and complexity-theoretic polynomial constructions that pointwise approximate symmetric Boolean functions over $\zo^d$.
-The key improvement over Jackson's kernel $J_{d,n}$ (in fact, over any mollifier suitable for Wasserstein recovery) is that $p$ is a trigonometric polynomial with \emph{total} degree scaling only $\sqrt{d}$, where $d$ is the ambient dimension.
-(Note that this is in sharp contrast to the mollifier $J_{d,n}$ used in \Cref{sec:multi-dim-Wasserstein} for Wasserstein distance, where the total degree scales at least linearly in $d$; recall that the bandwidth constraint for Wasserstein reconstruction is that each Fourier coefficient $\ell=(\ell_1,\dots,\ell_d)$ that is provided has \emph{individual} degree $\|\ell\|_\infty$ at most $T$.)
+In \Cref{lem:bump}, we construct such a mollifier $p(\cdot)$ using tools from approximation theory and complexity-theoretic constructions of low-degree polynomials that approximate symmetric Boolean functions over $\zo^d$.
+The key feature of our construction is that $p$ is a trigonometric polynomial whose \emph{total} degree scales only as $\sqrt{d}$.
+This is in sharp contrast to mollifiers that achieve stronger forms of localization (such as those employed in our Wasserstein recovery result, cf.~\Cref{thm:multi-dim-Wass-ub}), for which the total degree must scale at least linearly in $d$.
+Since our measurement model restricts access to Fourier coefficients $\ell$ with $\|\ell\|_1 \le T$, this improved degree bound directly translates into improved bandlimit and noise parameters.